-Q1- Why not on face?
+Q1- Why not on the face?

 Ans- Piloerection (the muscular reflex that causes goosebumps) is found throughout the animal kingdom and is usually put to use by angry or scared animals.
 The piloerection causes hair to stand on its end making animals appear larger to predators and rivals.

-Humans, through the course of evolution have retained comparatively very little body hair, so piloerection no longer serves much of a purpose.
+Humans, through the course of evolution, have retained comparatively very little body hair, so piloerection no longer serves much of a purpose.
 As such, it functions to varying degrees among people; a genetic variation similar to hair color or nose length.
-That’s the long way of saying, while most people do not get goosebumps on their face as it has not assisted in human evolutionary survival for quite some time, some people still do.
+That’s the long way of saying, while most people do not get goosebumps on their faces as it has not assisted in human evolutionary survival for quite some time, some people still do.

-Q2- Why Goosebumps in scratching sounds?
+Q2- Why do we get Goosebumps in scratching sounds?

 Ans- The mechanism of piloerection (Goosebumps) has to do with your natural reflexes to external stimuli.

 Fear and temperature both have strong effects on piloerection (Goosebumps) through autonomic nervous systems feedback systems.
 These are mediated like other emotion-linked autonomic reflexes by routing through the limbic system.